PhotonicsTUL/PLaSK/doc/tutorial3.rst

      </stack>
    </cylindrical2d>

 In this geometry we have a thicker substrate and and a copper heatsink.
 The new tag ``<again>`` tells PLaSK to simply repeat the whole stack named ``VCSEL``.
 This geometry has it's own coordinates with the origin located at it's bottom left corner, therefore adding ``<zero/>`` at a corresponding location in the ``GeoE`` makes these geometries compatible.
 Mind also that we have added a top contact once again to match it with the electrical geometry.
-However, istead of using the shelf with a gap, we have simply specified horizontal alignment ot the object individually (by putting it in the ``<item>`` and specifying the right edge position).
+However, instead of using the shelf with a gap, we have simply specified horizontal alignment ot the object individually (by putting it in the ``<item>`` and specifying the right edge position).

 We need to define another geometry for optical calculations: